988 Suicide & Crisis Lifeline

 If you have any questions about upcoming trainings, mentoring requests, or any WRAP support for your campus, please reach out to Sam Tatro Isbell at employeecenter@cbhi.net.

-What is mindfulness?
+What is validation?

-What are the benefits of practicing mindfulness?
+What are the benefits of practicing validation?

 If you would like to learn more about DBT Skills, please contact Josh Weingarten at employeecenter@cbhi.net.